SlapOS/slapos/software/zimbra/README.txt

 ----------------

-While building or running an application as complex as Zimbra, there are many scripts and processes that make one or more of the following assumptions.
+While building or running an application as complex as Zimbra, there are many scripts and processes that make one or more (usually all) of the following assumptions.

-This order roughly reflects the level of difficulty encountered in the project, from the esiest to solve, to the hardest.
+The order roughly reflects the level of difficulty encountered in the project, from the esiest to solve, to the hardest.